-There is a new cutting-edge vision shaping treatment available to patients that is known as corneal refractive therapy.
+There is a new cutting-edge vision-shaping treatment available to patients that are known as corneal refractive therapy.
 Paragon CRT is a type of contact lenses that offers patients corneal reshaping.
-Patients find this vision shaping treatment an attractive option because of its ease and flexibility of use.
+Patients find this vision-shaping treatment an attractive option because of its ease and flexibility of use.
 You can discuss with your optometrist if you are a good candidate for Corneal Reshaping.

 Your optometrist must be certified by the Food and Drug Administration to be qualified to offer Paragon CRT lens treatment to his or her patients.
 You can find out more about these and other eye therapies by visiting an optometrist’s website.